 Prior to the Act, section 38 of the BA 1984 was never brought fully into effect but the government has stated its intention to commence section 38 at the same time as the changes to the DPA 1972 come into force.

 The right to bring a claim under section 38 of the BA 1984 will give private individuals the right to claim damages where they suffer harm because work on a building has not met Building Regulations standards (including damages arising from death or personal injury).
 Such a right applies to all buildings in England and Wales and is not limited to dwellings or residential properties.

-The Act extends the limitation period (the time the law permits a claimant to bring a claim against another a defendant in court) for claims under 38 of the BA 1984 to 15 years.
+The Act extends the limitation period (the time the law permits a claimant to bring a claim against a defendant in court) for claims under section 38 of the BA 1984 to 15 years.
 However this change will apply only prospectively meaning that it will apply only to work done after the section comes into force (i.e. after 28 June 2022).

 The Act also introduces Building Liability Orders which provide claimants with an additional means to pursue developers that may otherwise escape liability for safety defects as the works were carried out through shell companies or special purpose vehicles.

 Building Liability Orders may be granted by the High Court to extend the liabilities of a company or limited liability partnership to its associates and make them jointly and severally liable, provided that it is “just and equitable” to do so.
 It does not matter if the original body corporate has been dissolved.
 The ‘limited’ status of companies may therefore not offer the protection it is expected to in such scenarios.

 A Building Liability Order can be made in relation to any claim under the DPA 1972 and section 38 of the BA 1984 or any other claim arising out of a ‘building safety risk’.